f4ro444/cordova-splash-gm/README.md

 # cordova-splash-gm

-Automatic splashscreen resizing for Cordova.
-Add `splash.png` to the root folder of your Cordova project and use cordova-splash-gm to automatically resize, crop, copy and configure the splashscreen for all current Android and iOS devices.
+Automatic splash screen resizing for Cordova.
+Add `splash.png` to the root folder of your Cordova project and use cordova-splash-gm to automatically resize, crop, copy and configure the splash screen for all current Android and iOS devices.

 ### Installation
 `npm install -g cordova-splash-gm`

 ### Usage
-Create a `splash.png` file in the root folder of your cordova project and run:
+Add `splash.png` to the root folder of your cordova project and run `cordova-splash-gm`
-`cordova-splash-gm`

 ### Creating a cordova-cli hook
 Since the execution of cordova-splash-gm is pretty fast, you can add it as a cordova-cli hook to execute before every build.